sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-events/events.md

 You can send events directly to the Sensu pipeline using the [events API][16].
 To create an event, send a JSON event definition to the [events API PUT endpoint][14].

-If you use the events API to create a new event referencing an entity that does not already exist, the sensu-backend will automatically create a proxy entity when the event is published.
+If you use the events API to create a new event referencing an entity that does not already exist, the sensu-backend will automatically create a proxy entity in the same namespace when the event is published.

+{{% notice note %}}
+**NOTE**: An agent cannot belong to, execute checks in, or create events in more than one namespace.
+{{% /notice %}}

 ## Manage events